KobetsDev/KobetsDev/README.md

 And I love Python.

 Information technology is not a job.
 It's a lifestyle, it's when you learn what you like and what brings pleasure, always and everywhere.
-Now I am developing telegram bots in Python and studying everything related to the development of Django websites.
+Now I am developing telegram bots in Python and studying everything related to the development of React websites.

 ![](https://github-profile-summary-cards.vercel.app/api/cards/most-commit-language?username=KobetsDev&theme=tokyonight)
 ![](https://github-profile-summary-cards.vercel.app/api/cards/stats?username=KobetsDev&theme=tokyonight)